After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Ingenious and prosperous.

-We went up the stairs and walked north, admiring the colorful ornate buildings that overlook the river.
+We went up the stairs and walked north, admiring the ornate buildings that overlook the river.

 We popped into Artic Bakehouse.
 It opened in 2019 to sell Icelandic sourdough and small-batch bread.
 Now, the successful business has four locations in Prague.

 Each loaf is baked by hand on-site, and the eatery constantly smells wonderful!
-The baker is David Arnorsson, and he crafts several types of bread with 25 years of experience.
+Born on the island-nation of Iceland, the baker is David Arnorsson, and he crafts several types of bread with 25 years of experience.

 Prague is world-famous for a magnificent array of performing arts.
 So, Lewis and I were excited to attend a few performances during our trip.
 Our resourcefulness led us to a “Mozart Dinner” in the 5-star Grand Hotel Bohemia.
 We booked a reservation for the 7pm performance.
 From our hotel’s prime location, it only necessitated a 3-minute ride on Route A (Yellow) from Narodni Trida Station to Namesti Republiky Station.
 We loved that swiftness!